 Secure the yard

-As soon as you make a decision to adopt or buy a puppy, you must secure your yard.
+As soon as you make a decision to adopt a puppy, you must secure your yard.
 A fence needs to be at least 6 feet high and it should reach the ground without any gaps.
 If your dog is a jumper and you already have a fence, you need to raise the existing fence’s height.
 Remove jumping aids your dog may be using such as tables or benches from the yard.